dominikzaczek/cve_dashboard/README.md

 This is the front end part of the CVE Dashboard I am working on.
 It reads a CVE.json file from public folder.

+`npm install` to install all node modules

+`npm start` to start the app locally on port 3000

 ## TODO
 - Unit tests
 - Code comments